makatalin/smart-waste-management/README.md

 # Smart Waste Management Using the Internet of Things (IoT)

 **Live Demo:** [Smart Waste Management Web Application](https://web-app-crimson-frog-9441.fly.dev)
-*Note: This project showcases the application of the Internet of Things (IoT) in waste management.
-It is designed as an end-to-end solution that includes both Raspberry Pi sensor code and a web application.
-The hosted demo currently runs with mock data (no live hardware connected), while the full IoT setup can be deployed using the code in this repository.
-The system employs sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
-A Raspberry Pi processes sensor data and communicates with the web application, which provides real-time data visualization and management.
-The demo database currently contains sample data for September 2024; to see meaningful charts on the **Reports** page, please select a date range between **September 9, 2024 and September 30, 2024**.*
+*Note: The hosted demo currently runs with mock data (no live hardware connected).
+The demo database contains sample data for September 2024; to see meaningful charts on the **Reports** page, please select a date range between **September 9, 2024 and September 30, 2024**.*

 ![Smart Waste Management Dashboard](gallery/4_Web_app_dashboard.png)